thequietlife/cyber-threat-intelligence/assets/notes.md

 Intelligence Cycle
 six steps: requirements, planning and direction, collection, processing and exploitation, analysis and production, and dissemination.
 The cycle is circular in nature and the movement between the steps is fluid.

-Next
+**17 June 2023**
-3. Sergio Caltagirone, Industrial Control Threat Intelligence Whitepaper
+Sergio Caltagirone, Industrial Control Threat Intelligence Whitepaper -  fundamental principles of CTI

-4. Richards J. Heuer's Psychology of Intelligence Analysis (big book)
+Next: Richards J. Heuer's Psychology of Intelligence Analysis (big book)